-Smile is one of the most important traits of personality.
+Smiling is one of the most important traits of personality.
 A bright shiny healthy smile always seems more attractive and welcoming.
+Why do teeth turn yellow?
 Yellow or dull teeth not only affect your smile but also hamper your confidence.
 Yellowing of teeth or discoloration usually happens gradually which makes it easy to become complacent with the change.
-Here at Oxnard center, we educate our patients and help them to keep their smiles healthy and shiny white.
+Here at Oxnard Center, we educate our patients and help them to keep their smiles healthy and shiny white.

-Diet: Extrinsic stains due to certain food items can affect the outermost hard layer of teeth.
+Extrinsic stains due to certain food items can affect the outermost hard layer of teeth.
 Drinking excessive black tea or coffee regularly or consuming food with dark curries and sauces can lead to external stains.
 These beverages contain chemicals known as tannins, which tend to leave their residues over the tooth surfaces causing discoloration.
-Drinking an excessive amount of acidic beverages like soda, fizzy drinks or red wine can also cause staining of teeth due to erosion or the outer hard layer.
+Drinking an excessive amount of acidic beverages like soda, fizzy drinks or red wine can also cause staining of teeth due to erosion of the outer hard layer.

-Certain health conditions and medications: Certain diseases and medications can cause internal staining of teeth such as antibiotics like tetracycline or doxycycline in pregnant women and children during initial growth phases before the age of 8.
+Certain diseases and medications can cause internal staining of teeth such as antibiotics like tetracycline or doxycycline in pregnant women and children during initial growth phases before the age of 8.
 In adults, vigorous use of mouthwashes containing chlorhexidine or use of anti-acne drugs such as minocycline can lead to yellowing of teeth.

 - Proper oral hygiene practices with regular brushing and flossing

 - Regular dental check-ups and professional dental cleanings

 - Paying attention to what you eat and drink